-Contributed nonfinancial assets included in the statement of activities are comprised of the following as of June 30, 2022:
+Contributed nonfinancial assets included in the statement of activities are comprised of the following as of June 30, 2023:

-Revenue Recognized Utilization in Programs/Activities Donor Restrictions Valuation Techniques and Inputs Office and Broadcast Tower Rent \$ 242,000 Operations None Contributed rent is valued at estimated fair value based on rates used to charge other renters for similar spaces.
-Promotion and Media Sponsorships 1,221,000 To promote the Organizations' mission and content to the general public None Contributed promotion and media sponsorships are valued at the estimated fair value based on similar items or published rates.
-Services 205,000 Various marketing, cloud hosting, broadband and recruiting services None Contributed services are valued at the estimated fair value based on similar services.
-Food, Beverages and Event Rentals 148,000 Gala event and other donor development events None Contributed items are valued at the estimated fair value based on the prices of similar products used for hosting events.
-Membership Premiums 29,000 Donor membership premiums None Contributed items are valued based on of selling prices of similar items.
-Furniture 5,000 Administrative None Contributed furniture estimated fair value is based on the selling price of similar products.
-Training Conferences 11,000 Administrative None Contributed attendance to training conferences are valued based on of published selling prices of similar events.
-A 4 004 000 -
+Revenue Recognized Utilization in Programs/Activities Donor Restrictions Valuation Techniques and Inputs Office and Broadcast Tower Rent \$ 247,000 Operations None Contributed rent is valued at estimated fair value based on rates used to charge other renters for similar spaces.
+Promotion and Media Sponsorships 1,832,000 To promote the Organizations' mission and content to the general public None Contributed promotion and media sponsorships are valued at the estimated fair value based on similar items or published rates.
+Services 217,000 Cloud hosting, broadband and design services used for operations and fundraising events None Contributed services are valued at the estimated fair value based on similar services.
+Event Rentals, Food and Beverages 240,000 Donor development events None Contributed items are valued at the estimated fair value based on the prices of similar products used for hosting events.
+Membership Premiums 34,000 Donor membership premiums None Contributed items are valued based on selling prices of similar items.
+Training Conferences 56,000 Administrative None Contributed attendance to training conferences are valued based on published selling prices of similar events. \$ 2,626,000